Name: Steve Backof

 What was the worst weather in which you’ve ridden?

-Hurricane Isabel, September 2003 leading a ride to Ocean City, MD across the Chesapeake Bay Bridge, my wife on the back, 50 MPH gusts, lots of rain, quite scary.
-Ask Tweaker, he survived with us.
+Hurricane weather.
+September 2003 crossing the Chesapeake Bay bridge, 50 MPH gusts, lots of rain, quite scary.

 Do you know how to work on your bike?